 Cash Flow Forecast vs Profit And Loss Forecast – What’s The Difference?

 Many of the headings will be the same (see below).
 So, there will be sales, purchases, direct costs, overheads.
-Depending whether your business is VAT registered, many of the figures can also look the same.
+If you need a brush up on your terminology, take a look at our jargon busting article on essential accounting terms here.
+Depending on whether your business is VAT registered, many of the figures can also look the same.
 However, there are some differences between the two types of forecast…

 1. Calculating VAT figures